snehapriy958/snehapriy958/README.md

 ## 🚀 About Me
 - 🎓 Student at Dr. Ambedkar Institute of Technology
-- 💻 Passionate about AI/ML, DSA, and scalable systems
+- 💻 Interested in AI/ML, DSA, and scalable systems
-- 🌱 Currently learning **Data Structures & Open Source**
+- 🌱 Currently learning Data Structures & Open Source
-- ⚡ Goal: Become a top-tier software engineer
+- ⚡ Goal: Become a strong software engineer

 ---